 6 ECMAScript Data Types and Values

 Algorithms within this specification manipulate values each of which has an associated type.
 The possible value types are exactly those defined in this clause.
-Types are further subclassified into ECMAScript language types and specification types.
+Types are further classified into ECMAScript language types and specification types.

 6.1 ECMAScript Language Types